Go on to

 Cincinnati

-- ads for original lineup and final lineup
+- ads with original lineup and final lineup

 Oct.
 18, 1975